 The city of Riyadh is expanding rapidly.
 Only ten years ago, it was a tiny city with only two skyscrapers; Al Faisaliyah Tower and Kingdom Tower.
 Below are some photos from the top of Kingdom Tower (AKA Kingdom Centre).

 Only about 20 years ago, most of the buildings in the photos above didn’t exist.
 It was all desert with only steamrollers paving the roads now filled with traffic.
 The country is rapidly catching up with the rest of the world, but it still isn’t a nice place for women to live.
 Need to get an Uber?
 You may need to get in a separate one from a woman.
+The Mutaw’ah or religious police barely seem to exist anymore – if they still do in the capital.
+They would be men with robes sporting golden lining, armed with swords.
+They would usually catch out any women who aren’t wearing an abaya or a headscarf.

 Typically, one would travel to Bangkok for the city life, night life, and all that buzz.
 Funnily enough, one would travel to Pattaya for the same thing, except there is also a beach there.
 A thing that has almost always been true about Thailand is that its economy is highly dependent on tourism – a lot of things are targeted at foreigners with lots of disposable income.
 Over the years, I have noticed the hugely increased likelihood of seeing other foreigners in Thailand whereas there used to only be a few.